alomarramaa/rateit/README.md

+## Descriptions

-The objective for creating this project is to allow users to express themselves creatively through a variety of different forums and receive feedback from other users with a rating system and/or comments.
-The name of this application will be called “RateIt.”
+RateIt allow users to express themselves creatively through a variety of different forums and receive feedback from other users with a rating system and/or comments.

-## Description

-Contains list of posts
-Contains attributes (name, description, # of users who have starred it, etc) Locating specific posts based on desired attributes

 ## Getting Started